 Rocket was wild born in April 2013 and rescued by a rehabber in August 2013.
 He was raised by the rehabber but was eventually donated to the Texas Zoo.
 He was then donated to the Nature Center in 2015 along with the other gray foxes, Hunter and Remi.

 Back in Texas, Rocket used to be an education program animal.
-Here at the Nature Center, he lives on habitat with our red fox, Toby.
+He is currently in his own habitat at the Nature Center, next to the other gray foxes.